This function takes a mosaic raster to create a shapefile containing polygons

 Crop the mosaic to the extension of shapefile?
 Defaults to

-.
+TRUE.
 This allows for a faster index computation when the region of the built shapefile is much smaller than the entire mosaic extension.- grid

 Logical, indicating whether to use a grid for segmentation (default: TRUE).